• Skip to primary navigation

 • Preheat the oven to 350°F (177°C).
 Line a large baking sheet with parchment paper or a silicone baking mat.

-• In a medium-sized mixing bowl, whisk together the protein powder, oat flour, tapioca flour, brown sugar, salt, and baking powder.
+• In a medium-sized mixing bowl, whisk together the protein powder, oat flour, cornstarch, brown sugar, baking powder, and salt.
 Set aside.

 • In a medium-sized mixing bowl, stir together the peanut butter, apple sauce, and vanilla extract using a large spoon.

 • Pour the dry ingredients into the wet and mix until all ingredients are incorporated.
 The batter will seem dry at first, but keep stirring until it comes together.
-Depending on the type of peanut butter and protein powder you use, you may need to add a splash of non-dairy milk.
+Depending on the type of peanut butter and protein powder you use, you may need to add a splash of milk (any type).
 Start with half of a tablespoon and go from there.
 You don't want the dough to become too sticky to roll.

 • Using a heaping tablespoon, roll the dough into balls and place them on the prepared baking sheet.
 Use a fork to press the dough balls in a criss-cross pattern.